 The layout is very successful with excellent accommodation that is both spacious and versatile for family living.
 The ground floor provides two large reception rooms, one of which has double doors leading out onto the impressively wide garden.
 There is a good size kitchen / breakfast room that flows through to a conservatory which also leads out onto the garden.

 The first floor offers a fabulous master bedroom with a wonderful outlook onto the quiet road and benefits from an en suite bathroom which also connects back onto the main landing.
-There is another expansive bedroom which is further complimented by double doors opening out onto a traditional Bedford Park balcony, which has a superb outlook across the greenery of the surrounding area.
+There is another expansive bedroom which is further complemented by double doors opening out onto a traditional Bedford Park balcony, which has a superb outlook across the greenery of the surrounding area.
 This floor also provides a cloakroom and a charming study with a beautiful view over the garden.

 The second floor provides a further terrace/balcony and three large double bedrooms, plus a family bathroom.
 There is side access from the front to the rear of the house via a passageway